foldedwave/gitbook_test/test.md

 possible.
 However, some nested records may require the passing of boolean values where the data is sent to or originates from an external provider.
-In such circumstances any nested records boolean values must be url encoded as the strings ‘true’ and ‘false’ and not ‘1’ and ‘0’.
+In such circumstances any nested records boolean values must be url encoded as the strings 'true' and 'false' and not '1' and '0'.
 If the nested records are being sent in JSON serialised format, then normal JSON boolean types can be used.